paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-011-the-budget-and-fiscal-budget-and-program-information.md

     (ii) for each program identified in the program inventory, the information required under paragraph (3);

-  (C) make the information in the program inventory required under subparagraph (B) available as an open Government data asset; and
+  (C) make the information required to be included on the single website under subparagraph (A) and the information in the program inventory required under subparagraph (B) available as an open Government data asset;

   (D) at a minimum—

     (i) update the information required to be included on the single website under subparagraph (A) on a quarterly basis; and

-    (ii) update the program inventory required under subparagraph (B) on an annual basis.
+    (ii) update the program inventory required under subparagraph (B) on an annual basis; and

+  (E) ensure that the website described in subparagraph (A) conforms with the requirements for websites under section 3(a) of the 21st Century Integrated Digital Experience Act ([44 U.S.C.
+3501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3501&num=0&edition=prelim) note).

 (3) **Information.—** — Information for each program identified in the program inventory required under paragraph (2)(B) shall include—